-With new special research funding for kratom made possible by this and other grants, the number of scientists on the research team and infrastructure to study kratom for pain have expanded.
-Quantities of samples that once took two to three months to generate can now be available in just one week.
+With new grant funding for kratom research made possible by this and other grants, the size of the research team and infrastructure to study kratom have expanded.
+Quantities of kratom samples that once took two to three months to generate can now be available in just one week.

-The next stage of university of florida kratom research involves identifying the pharmacology of its chemicals.
-Bonnie Avery, Ph.D., a key co-investigator and clinical professor of pharmaceutics at the college, identifies kratom’s alkaloids through chromatographic science methods, to determine where they go in the body and how they are broken down into genetic metabolites.
+The next stage of kratom research involves identifying the pharmacology of its chemicals.
+Bonnie Avery, Ph.D., a key co-investigator and clinical professor of pharmaceutics at the college, identifies kratom’s alkaloids through chromatographic methods, to determine where they go in the body and how they are broken down into metabolites.

-After that, McMahon and Jay McLaughlin, Ph.D., an associate professor of pharmacodynamics, order some in vivo pharmacodynamics tests to determine the health effects of individual alkaloids on receptor targets in the human brain.
+After that, McMahon and Jay McLaughlin, Ph.D., an associate professor of pharmacodynamics, run in vivo pharmacodynamics tests to determine the effects of individual kratom alkaloids on receptor targets in the brain.

-The scientific team at the college will continue developing treatment strategies to detox addicts off opioids, similar in the way the classically accepted drugs, buprenorphine and methadone,which are more addictive and are currently prescribed.
-Although less addictive than heroin and other prescription opioids, they are narcotics with the potential to be abused, which is why university researchers are interested in safer alternatives to suboxone.
+The scientific team will continue developing treatment strategies to wean addicts off opioids, similar in the way the classically accepted drugs, buprenorphine and methadone, are currently prescribed.
+Although less dangerous than heroine and other prescription opioids, they are narcotics with the potential to be abused, which is why researchers are interested in safer alternatives.